 - According to one US survey, only 28% of startups have a female founder in their founding team.
 (Women in Technology Leadership 2019, Silicon Valley Bank)

 RightsTech Women works to break gender stereotypes and expand opportunities for girls and women to enter STEM education and careers, to meet the job market needs of today and tomorrow.

 RightsTech Women does this by working to increase the level of awareness of and interest in STEM among girls and women.
-It inspires and support girls and women to study and work in STEM by organizing hands-on tech training, providing a network of mentors and like-minded people, and by promoting good practices and role models.
+It inspires and support girls and women to study and work in STEM by organizing hands-on tech training, providing a network of mentors and change advocates, and by promoting good practices and role models.